History of HP Arts

 HPArts was incorporated as a non-profit organization on July 23, 1987, with the stated mission of “enriching the educational experience of all HPISD children through arts programming.”
 The board was forward-thinking, already anticipating the negative impacts of impending school finance legislation, and fund-raising efforts began immediately.
 HPArts applied for grants from various foundations.
 La Fiesta de las Seis Banderas became its cornerstone beneficiary, providing a significant source of funding each year.
 In the early years, HPArts provided mostly programs such as concerts and artist visits.
 As the State of Texas school finance policy changes continued to drain money from HPISD, the scope of HPArts grew to include purchase of capital items such as musical instruments for band and orchestra.

 Through annual grants and donations from parents and community members, HPArts provides funding for programs and capital items for all seven HPISD campuses.
 In addition, HPArts has undertaken several major initiatives over the years:

-To date, HPArts has provided over one million dollars of arts programming and equipment to benefit HPISD students in grades K through 12.
+To date, HPArts has provided over 1.2 million dollars of arts programming and equipment to benefit HPISD students in grades K through 12.
 HPArts also supports major district arts events such as the Highlander Festival Arts Showcase and the Literary Festival at HPHS.
 The Artisan newsletter is published once yearly to update HPArts patrons on current activities.

 While the main focus of HP Arts is arts enrichment for current students, there is also a broader reach.
 The HPArts Scholarship provides a HPHS graduating senior with funds for college, and the Arts Advocate Award honors a community member who has been a significant supporter of arts in HPISD.
 HPArts hosts a Faculty Appreciation Tea each year for fine arts faculty and gives an Arts in Education Teacher Award to a non-arts teacher who uses the arts to enrich classroom curriculum.